Roland Kaiser (singer)

 Roland Kaiser (born Ronald Keiler; 10 May 1952) is a German Schlager singer.
 He is one of the most successful German-speaking Schlager singers.

-Keiler was born in West Berlin.
-He was working as a marketing executive in a car firm where he was discovered by German music producer Gerd Kämpfe.
-In 1974, he released his first single under the stage name of Roland Kaiser, titled "Was ist wohl aus ihr geworden?", and in 1976 he got his first chart placement with "Frei, das heißt allein", which reached number 14 on the West German top list.
+Kaiser was born in West Berlin.
+He was working as a marketing executive in a car firm where he was discovered by German music producers Gerd Kämpfe and Thomas Meisel, after Kaiser picked up singing cover songs at small pubs and private parties as a hobby.
+In 1974, he released his first single under the stage name of Roland Kaiser, titled "Was ist wohl aus ihr geworden?", and in 1976 he got his first chart placement with "Frei, das heißt allein", which reached under Top 20 on the West German top list.